19hours/sg-statutes/Acts/Criminal Procedure Code.md

 “repealed Code” means the Criminal Procedure Code (Cap.
 68, 1985 Ed.) repealed by this Code;

-“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge of the Supreme Court, the Registrar of the Supreme Court, the Registrar of the State Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
+“signed” or “signature” and its grammatical variations, in relation to documents signed by a person who is a Judge, the Registrar of the Supreme Court, the Registrar of the State Courts, a District Judge or a Magistrate, shall have the same meaning as defined in section 2 of the Electronic Transactions Act (Cap.
 88);

 [Act 5 of 2014 wef 07/03/2014]

+[Act 42 of 2014 wef 01/01/2015]

 “State Court” means any court constituted under the State Courts Act (Cap.
 321) for the administration of criminal justice;